PoSIG Admission Requirements

 What are the working languages of the courses?

-English is the official working language of PoSIG.
-Exam questions are to be answered in English.
-It is the sole responsibility of each student to possess an adequate level of English to complete a Master’s degree in English.
-The EUROPS/PoSIG consortium does not provide any language courses for selected students.
+English is the official working language of PoSIG, and all exam questions must be answered in English.
+Each student is responsible for possessing an adequate level of English to complete a Master's degree in English.

 Can I submit the documents required for the application (i.e. reference letters, transcripts of records, or degree certificates) in my mother tongue?